luiswirth/bsc-thesis/src/matter/ddf.typ

 $

-Written in this way, we can see that the exterior derivative is the adjoint of the boundary operator, w.r.t. this dual pairing.
+Written in this way, we can see that the exterior derivative is the adjoint of the boundary operator, w.r.t. this dual pairing @douglas:feec-article.

-This inspires a definition of the discrete exterior derivative as the adjoint of the boundary operator, the *coboundary* operator, which fulfills Stokes' Theorem by definition.
+This inspires a definition of the discrete exterior derivative as the adjoint of the boundary operator, the *coboundary* operator, which fulfills Stokes' Theorem by definition @douglas:feec-article, @crane:ddg.

 TODO: EXPLAIN!

-From a computational standpoint, the boundary operator is a signed incidence matrix.
+From a computational standpoint, the boundary operator is a signed incidence matrix @hatcher:algtop.
-This makes the coboundary operator be the transpose of the signed incidence matrix.
+This makes the coboundary operator be the transpose of the signed incidence matrix @douglas:feec-article.
 $
   dif^k = diff_(k+1)^transp
 $

-This also perfectly demonstrates how the exterior derivative is a purely topological operator that doesn't depend on the geometry / metric of the manifold.
+This also perfectly demonstrates how the exterior derivative is a purely topological operator that doesn't depend on the geometry / metric of the manifold @douglas:feec-book.

 Using an extension trait, we introduce a basic function that returns the matrix corresponding to the discrete exterior derivative.